DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2021-02-17-traffic_safety_kde.md

 - Gis
 - Bash
 - Python
+- bash
+- python
 seo_description: This article explores how Kernel Density Estimation (KDE) can be used for detecting traffic accident hotspots and improving urban traffic safety, with case studies from Japan.
 seo_title: Using KDE for Traffic Accident Hotspots Detection
 seo_type: article
 summary: Traffic safety in urban areas remains a significant challenge globally.
 This article discusses how Kernel Density Estimation (KDE), a statistical tool used in spatial analysis, can help identify accident hotspots.
 The use of KDE provides urban planners with a proactive approach to reducing traffic accidents, addressing the limitations of traditional methods, and offering practical solutions for real-world applications.
 tags:
 - Traffic safety
 - Traffic accident hotspots